Rudolph von Ripper: US Army and OSS service

-The Army Artist Unit was dissolved in May 1943, and von Ripper transferred to the Intelligence Section to interrogate prisoners.
 He was assigned to the 34th Infantry Division, with whom he took part in the Invasion of Italy.
 In the 34th he acquired the nickname "Jack the Ripper".
 In Italy, he served as acting intelligence officer of the 2nd Battalion of the 168th Infantry Regiment.
 He also led patrols against Nazi positions, either with squads of soldiers or alone.
-For actions in these sorties he was awarded a Silver Star and oak leaf cluster, and on December 12, 1943 was promoted to first lieutenant, which fellow artist Sergeant Mitchell Siporin described as 'a battlefield appointment about which much should be said'.
+For actions in these sorties he was awarded a Silver Star and oak leaf cluster, and on December 12, 1943, was promoted to second lieutenant, which fellow artist Sergeant Mitchell Siporin described as 'a battlefield appointment about which much should be said'.
 He also received a Purple Heart and Silver Star with oak leaf cluster and a Division Citation.

 In a later sortie, he was ambushed and wounded in his right hand, left leg and face by machine gun bullets.
 He was taken to Naples to recover, where he continued to work on paintings based on his front line sketches.
+In November 1943, half his right index finger was amputated due to his wounds.
 He became sufficiently known for his audacity when leading patrols that his division forbade him going on patrol without specific permission.

 In December 1943, his art was included in The Army at War, a War Department exhibition of combat art.
 Writing in the catalog for the exhibition, von Ripper wrote:

 In February 1944 he returned to the front lines and was involved in the Battle of Monte Cassino.
 His exploits drew the attention of Office of Strategic Services (OSS) director William J. Donovan, and he was recruited for its Secret Intelligence Branch.
 He parachuted into Austria early in 1945 to organize resistance and inform the OSS about the situation.